lineick/lineick.github.io/_posts/2024-10-01-Divergent Minds.md

 In the interpretation of Kegan's [stages of the Self](https://joscha.substack.com/p/levels-of-lucidity) by Joscha Bach, intelligent high-functioning autists seem to typically skip *stage 3 (Social Self)* first and go directly to *stage 4 (Rational Agency)* meaning that they tend to develop rationality and epistemic autonomy instead of intuitively adapting to social norms, thoughts and ideas first, which further feeds misunderstanding and exclusion, especially in childhood and youth.
-Incorporating *Stage 3, the social self* is done by understanding how others function in this world and what cues to actively look for:
+Incorporating *Stage 3, the Social Self* is done by understanding how others function in this world and what cues to actively look for:
 This process is not intuitive for autists and has to be learned by consciously discovering the underlying rules, allowing them to integrate better into society.

 On the upside, the missing input filter gives them an eye for details, in combination with high intelligence they might flourish in clear, logical environments.
 They tend to like order, rules, predictability as it feels controllable and thereby calming.
-Hyperfocus and Obsession on single, often highly idiosyncratic topics allows some to become exceptional in a specific field.
+Hyperfocus and obsession on single, often highly idiosyncratic topics allows some to become exceptional in a specific field.

 It makes sense that being good with details is advantageous in hard sciences as Occam's Razor minimizes unnecessary specification and all that is left is important and necessary for reasoning and understanding.